 Designed narrative framework and storyboard

 This entrepreneurial course for high-growth startups:

-Relied on open source content and SME interviews
+Relied on open source content and expert interviews

 Included online and instructor-led delivery methods

 Instructor-Led Training (ILT)